anupammaiti/aem-custom-commerce/README.md

 ## How to build

+** Note: before running your first install you'll likely need to update your .m2/settings.xml file: https://helpx.adobe.com/experience-manager/using/ecommerce62.html

 To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean install

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with

     mvn clean install -PautoInstallPackage

 Or to deploy it to a publish instance, run

     mvn clean install -PautoInstallPackagePublish

 Or to deploy only the bundle to the author, run

     mvn clean install -PautoInstallBundle